MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 For the workload architect, **SLOs should be considered as the main driver for many technical decisions**.
 SLOs can:

-- Serve as critical input into architectural decisions when you consider additional dependencies.
+- Serve as critical input into architectural decisions when you consider other dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
 They also help the workload team prioritize efforts to improve reliability and develop new features.
 - Act as a primary signal for deployment operations, which drives automated rollback if problems occur and provides validation that the changes achieve the expected improvements to user experience.
 - Speed up remediation and recovery by focusing on objectives, drive automated notification of problems to users, and build trust between teams in the organization.